DANIEL F. WOLFE (ca. 1832–1882)

 Wolfe immigrated to the United States in the company of his parents and siblings, traveling in steerage class aboard the Thomas H. Perkins.
 They arrived in New York from Liverpool on September 29, 1848.
 The family settled in LaSalle County, Illinois, joining relatives there.

-In 1870, Wolfe was living in Ottawa, LaSalle County, Illinois, and working as a distiller and the proprietor of a liquor store.
-Either then or subsequently, he was business partners with his cousin, Richard Wolfe, running a wholesale and retail liquor store in Ottawa.
-He lived with his sister, Margaret Wolfe Fanning.
-Sometime after 1877, Wolfe moved west to the Dakota Territory, where he ran a saloon in the town of Miller.
-On November 14, 1882, he was murdered by a close friend, William McComber.
+In 1870, Wolfe was living in Ottawa, LaSalle County, Illinois, active in Democratic Party politics, and working as a distiller and the proprietor of a liquor store.
+At some point he joined with his cousin, Richard Wolfe, in running R. Wolfe and Company, a wholesale and retail liquor store in Ottawa.
+The partnership dissolved in January 1871.
+Wolfe lived with his sister, Margaret Wolfe Fanning, and sometime after 1877 moved west to the Dakota Territory, where he ran a saloon in the town of Wessington.
+On November 14, 1882, he was murdered by William McComber.

 According to a report published in the Wheeling (West Virginia) Register on November 16, Wolfe was driving in a buggy with McComber near Wessington, Dakota, when the two were observed to have separated, with one remaining in the buggy and the other going on foot.
 "A little while after," the paper reported, "some farmers in the vicinity, noticing that the prairie was on fire, went to put it out, and found Wolfe dead in the midst of the fire with a bullet through his head."
 Authorities speculated that McComber had set the fire to destroy evidence of the shooting.
 The report continued: